mgarnerdev/MaterialSearchView/README.md

 #### Get MaterialSearchView
 MaterialSearchView is available via jCenter. jCenter is the default Maven repository used by Android Studio.
-Simply add the following maven url to your project-level `build.gradle`
+Simply add the following `jcenter()` reference to your project-level `build.gradle` if it is not already there.
 ```
 allProjects {
     repositories {